Articles – Patient Assistance Programs

 Best Buys on ADHD Stimulant Medications – (According to Consumer Reports)

-Insider tips on lowering ADHD costs by getting your insurance company to pay for medication, treatment, and other therapies by Jane Lehto
+Insider tips on lowering ADHD costs (Link works) by getting your insurance company to pay for medication, treatment, and other therapies by Jane Lehto

 Reduce ADHD Costs with Patient Assistant Programs by Kimberly Holland